droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/rpc/server.h - See the CPP file.

-**./src/script** - Code that handles Bitcoin scripts.
-[Moved to the current location in Sep.
-2014 to make the code more modular.](https://github.com/bitcoin/bitcoin/pull/4754)
+**./src/script** - Code that handles Bitcoin scripts. *[Moved to the current location in 0.10 to make the code more modular](https://github.com/bitcoin/bitcoin/pull/4754)*.

 ./src/script/bitcoinconsensus.cpp - Some consensus-critical code, centered primarily around script verification.